eon01/DoMonit/README.md

 The purpose is to write python scripts easily for monitoring all of your Docker containers (running in a Linux distibution - other OS are coming soon in the roadmap of development).

 # The Wrapper

+This is the Alpha, moving to Beta very very soon :-)

 The wrapper contains these classes: